 But for Elizabeth, it’s not just about getting to the root of traffic accidents and courtroom accusations.
 It’s also about day to day life.

 “I think one of the best things this has done for me is to make me more tolerant of the mistakes that friends or family members or other people around me make.
 When I hear what I think is a mistake, I don’t jump to the conclusion that they’re lying.
 I think to myself, ‘This could just be a memory distortion’.

 “And when something appears in the news and somebody’s accusing somebody else, I’m aware of the fact that the thought a lot of other people have is, ‘Oh, that poor victim.
 What a vicious perpetrator.’

 “But my first reaction is, ‘Hmmm.
 I wonder if that memory is real?’”

 Howard Burton, firstname.lastname@example.org

-Related video resources and eBook that are part of Ideas Roadshow’s IBDP Portal: Clips: The Misinformation Effect, Lost in a Mall, Measuring Memories, Memory Education, Beyond Yellow Birds, Compilation: Memory, Full-length video and eBook: The Malleability of Memory
+To best explore the topics raised in this post for teaching and learning, please see related video and print resources that are part of Ideas Roadshow’s IBDP Portal: Clips: The Misinformation Effect, Lost in a Mall, Measuring Memories, Memory Education, Beyond Yellow Birds, Compilation: Memory, Full-length video and eBook: The Malleability of Memory, and more.